nathanstouffer/stf/docs/architecture.md

 ## building

 `stf` uses [cmake](https://cmake.org/) to generate a build system of your choice.
-CI builds `stf` with msvc/gcc/clang.
+GHA builds `stf` with a number of compilers on various operating systems.

 ## tests